jonahs99/mini-projects/week1/README.md

 # Week 1: Revisiting 2d hungry creatures

+# Lessons

+* I should limit the new things (python server+websockets, reinforcement learning) Messing around with websockets for a few days meant I didn't even get a chance to try RL
+* More defined mini-goals might help, I didn't find my "daily tasks" motivating at all
+* And...
+Genetic algorithm doesn't seem to work well on this conv net

+#Plans

 I plan to pick up on my exploration of evolving behaviors in simulated creatures; this time with reinforcement learning.

 ## Goal